ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ### Asynchronous and Batch Requests

 Source workloads may send authenticated asynchronous and batch requests to destination workloads.
 A destination workload may need to fulfill such requests with requests to authorized upstream protected resources and workloads, after the source workload credentials have expired.
 Credentials identifying the original source workload as subject may need to be obtained from the credential issuing authority with appropriately-downscoped context needed access to upstream workloads.
 These credentials should identify the workload as the actor in the actor chain, but may also identify other principals that the action is taken on behalf.
-To mitigate risks associated with long-duration credentials, these credentials should be bound to the Workload Identity Credential such as an workload identity certificate or Workload Identity Token (WIT) of the acting service performing asynchronous computation on the source workload's behalf.
+To mitigate risks associated with long-duration credentials, these credentials should be bound to the Workload Identity Credential such as a workload identity certificate or Workload Identity Token (WIT) of the acting service performing asynchronous computation on the source workload's behalf.

 ### Cross-boundary Workload Identity